ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 _Read the whole task before you start!
 You have been warned. --Russ_
 {{% /notice %}}

 * Create a folder `/files` (at the root of the system, not in a user's home folder).
-Any user may read or write to this folder, and it should be owned by `root:root` (user: root; group: root).
+Any user may read or write to this folder, and it should be owned by `root:root` (user: `root`; group: `root`).
-* Within `/files`, create a folder for each user created during task 5 except for cis527, with the folder name matching the user's name.
+* Within `/files`, create a folder for each user created during task 5 except for `cis527`, with the folder name matching the user's name.
 * Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
-* Create a group and set permissions on each folder using that group to allow both cis527 and AdminUser to have full access to each folder created in /files.
+* Create a group and set permissions on each folder using that group to allow both `cis527` and `AdminUser` to have full access to each folder created in /files.
 {{% notice tip %}}
 When you create a group and add a user to that group, it does not take effect until you reboot the computer.
 {{% /notice %}}
 * No other user should be able to access any other user's folder.
-For example, EvilUser cannot access GuestUser's folder, but AdminUser and cis527 can, as well as GuestUser, who is also the owner of its own folder.
+For example, `EvilUser` cannot access `GuestUser`'s folder, but `AdminUser` and `cis527` can, as well as `GuestUser`, who is also the owner of its own folder.
 * In each subfolder of `/files`, create a text file.
 It should have the same access permissions as the folder it is contained in.
 The name and contents of the text file are up to you.
 {{% notice tip %}}
-Use either the cis527 or AdminUser account to create these files, then modify the owner, group, and permissions as needed.
+Use either the `cis527` or `AdminUser` account to create these files, then modify the owner, group, and permissions as needed.
 Verify that they can only be accessed by the correct users by logging in as each user and seeing what can and can't be accessed by that user, or by using the `su` command to become that user in the terminal.
+Many students neglect this step, leaving the file owner incorrect.
 {{% /notice %}}
 * See [this screenshot](/images/lab1-image2.png) for what these permissions may look like in Terminal.